Anyang-si Gyeonggi-do, South Korea Travel Guide

 Seoul (indirectly, as part of the Urban Area)

 Anyang-si a rich history, with roots tracing back to the Unified Silla period.
 Its name, "Anyang," itself carries historical meaning, originating from "Anyangsa," a temple built in 900 AD by Wang Geon, the founder of the Goryeo Dynasty.
 The name "Anyang" translates to "peaceful nurturing," a desire for tranquility and prosperity.
 This early historical connection the city with a deep cultural foundation.
 During the Joseon Dynasty, the area a significant point, functioning as a gateway to the capital from the southern regions.
-Its strategic location made it a site for various administrative and military functions throughout different periods.
+Its strategic location made it become a site for various administrative and military functions throughout different periods.

 Anyang City Hall at Night, demonstrating the modern vibrancy of Anyang-si.